Updated February 5, 2026 (4th forecast)

 - Google Maps: Oshino Hakkai

-On Fuji's south side, Lake Tanuki offers a completely different perspective.
+Lake Tanuki offers a serene, less-touristy Fuji experience.
 In late April, you may catch the "Diamond Fuji" phenomenon, where the sun rises or sets directly over the summit.

 - Access: Best reached by car or organized tour